Google can not provide you with tax advice.

 All U.S. residents (or resident aliens) or any student coding in the U.S. during the GSoC program will need to complete a tax form.

-If you are a U.S. resident (or resident alien) and have filled out IRS form W-9 on the Payoneer website, you will receive (in January of next year) a 1099-MISC via email documenting any stipends from the program.
+If you are a U.S. resident (or resident alien) and have filled out IRS form W-9 on the Payoneer website, you will receive (in late January of next year) a 1099-MISC via email documenting any stipends from the program.
 Only students who complete a W-9 will receive a 1099-MISC.

 If you are a student studying abroad, your International Student Affairs Office (or equivalent) may be able to help you with further information or a referral to a tax professional.